 The iShares ESG Aware MSCI EAFE fund invests its portfolio throughout three main international territories: the United Kingdom, Japan, and France.
 It excludes the traditional forms of sin stocks, like alcohol and tobacco, gambling, or the adult entertainment industry.

-A crucial element that sets this apart is the inclusion of fuel giant, BP.
+A crucial element that sets this apart is the inclusion of fossil fuel reserves from giant BP.
 Fossil fuel and gas investments are, unfortunately, part of this portfolio – and it brings their overall green rating down

 See Related: Social Impact Examples You Need to Know